 I wanted to leave Pennsylvania for a new lifestyle in California.
 We wanted a relationship in the same time zone.
 Together we planned out the details of our future.
 With each word played, and with each game that we finished on Wordfeud--our relationship evolved.

-In six months we had a long distance relationship.
+In six months we had a long-distance relationship.
 We were in different time zones, her Pacific and me Eastern--but we were on the same page.
 It didn't matter if every night I stayed up past my bedtime.
 We watched TV shows together and got excited about our baseball and football teams.
 We found out a lot about each other without much live contact.
-We used our iPhones and Facetime to tuck each other into bed every night and said good morning when the sun rose each day.
+We used our iPhones and FaceTime to tuck each other into bed every night and said good morning when the sun rose each day.

 I flew to California in October and we spent a few wonderful days on the beach in the sunshine.
 Then she came to visit me on Thanksgiving in the cold and chill.
-I took her for a tour of historic Pennsylvania and kissed near the Liberty Bell.
+I took her for a tour of historic Pennsylvania and kissed by the Liberty Bell.
 While this was all going on, I had my house up for sale and was planning to move to California by New Year's Day.
 It all worked out perfectly.
-AngelnLongBeach flew to Pennsylvania and drove cross-country to California with me.
+AngieLongBeach flew to Pennsylvania and drove cross-country to California with me.
 We packed everything in my compact car and headed West to start a new life together.

 Tips on Having a Long Distance Relationship